TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

     }
 }
 ```
-In the above example the `fixture` global property outlives the test's lifecycle and leaks the `""` customization to the other test, which expects `JFixture`'s default behavior.
+In the above example the `fixture` global property outlives the test's lifecycle and leaks the `""` customisation to the other test, which expects `JFixture`'s default behaviour.
 This expectation is usually implicit when writing fixtured tests.

 As seen above, sharing state between a single test class' methods is risky.
-We always use non-static `JFixture` instance set up in `@BeforeEach` to prevent cross-test customizations:
+We always use non-static `JFixture` instance set up in `@BeforeEach` to prevent cross-test customisations:
 ```kotlin
 private lateinit var fixture: JFixture
 @BeforeEach fun setUp() {
     fixture = JFixture()
 }
 ```
 If we share `fixture` like this and put customisations into the `setUp` method, we could end up with not fully self-contained tests.
-Your milage may vary on how much shared setup is acceptable in your project.
+Your mileage may vary on how much shared setup is acceptable in your project.
 This is a similar decision to how/where `mock()` variables are set up and stubbed.

 Note that having `private val fixture = JFixture()` inside the class may not be enough,
 because the test runner may create an instance per test class, not per test method: Google&nbsp;`@TestInstance(PER_CLASS)` for more information on when this could break down.